 - Students who have stopped attending New York Tech for one semester, not including summer, and have not attended another institution do not need to apply for readmission.
-These students may return under the original catalog/curriculum of admission and must seek academic advisement from their department.
-Find the appropriate academic advisor to contact for additional information. - Students who have been away for one semester and who have attended another institution must submit official transcript(s) in order to have those credits evaluated for transfer credits.
+These students may return under the original catalog/curriculum of admission and must seek academic advisement from their department or the Office of Undergraduate Student Success and Advising.
+Find the appropriate academic advisor to contact for additional information. - Students who have been away for one semester and who have attended another institution should submit a new application for review, and must submit official transcript(s) in order to have those credits evaluated for transfer credits.
 Transcripts can be submitted to the Office of Admissions. - Former students of New York Tech who have been away for two or more semesters must complete an application for readmission with the Office of Admissions along with the necessary supporting documentation and any applicable processing fees.
 Students are required to present all transcripts for evaluation at the time of readmission in order to receive any applicable transfer credit for work completed at another institution and to ensure proper academic advisement, scholarship, and financial aid eligibility.

 Once readmitted to the college, students must fulfill the curriculum requirements in effect at the time of their readmission.
 Students readmitted after a break of five years or less (undergraduates must be within 30 credits of degree completion) may request approval to follow the program requirements in place at the time of their most recent admission/readmission.
 The academic dean responsible for the program will decide in this matter.
 Students readmitted after a break of more than five years (undergraduates must be within 30 credits of degree completion) may request approval to follow the program requirements in place at the time of their most recent admission/readmission.
-The vice President for Academic Affairs (or designee) will decide in this matter.
+The Vice President for Academic Affairs (or designee) will decide in this matter.
 In all cases, NYSED regulations will guide these decisions.